MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 People's behavior is already factoring in ongoing government assistance.

 Bitcoin and the other cryptos have been objects of speculation.
 Playing with funny money.
-People feel like they're playing with the houses money.
+People feel like they're playing with the house's money (e.g. the money the government direct deposited in their bank account).

 He was really bullish on Bitcoin in early 2020.